Augmented Dynamic Adaptive Model

 If you specify outliers="select", the function will create leads and lags 1 of the outliers and then select the most appropriate ones via the regressors parameter of adam.

-If you want to know more about ADAM, you are welcome to visit the online textbook (this is a work in progress at the moment).
+If you want to know more about ADAM, you are welcome to visit the online monograph.

 Hyndman, Rob J, Anne B Koehler, J Keith Ord, and Ralph D Snyder.
 2008.
 Forecasting with Exponential Smoothing.
 Springer Berlin Heidelberg.